canonical/kernel-docs/docs/reference/patch-acceptance-criteria.rst

 .. highlight:: text

-The patches should have a *cherry picked from* or *backported from* line with the appropriate sha from the upstream.
+The patches should have a *cherry picked from* or *backported from* line with the appropriate :spellexception:`SHA` from the upstream.
 It can be generated using the ``-x`` option of the :manpage:`git-cherry-pick(1)` command.
 This line should appear just before your *Signed-off-by* line.